sansindia85/Orleans/README.md

 Presentation : Theory of Orleans concept.

+1 : Orleans with Integer Grain.
-2 : Orleans with Integer Grain.
+2 : Orleans with GUID Grain.